ccraddock/gigascience_brainhack_commentary/brainhack_commentary.md

 	- encourage participation (make everyone feel invited and as though they can make a real contribution, or at least get something out of it)
 		- but im not a programmer how do can I contribute?

 Now in their third year, international and regional Brainhack events bring together brain enthusiasts from a variety of backgrounds to build relationships, learn from one another, and collaborate on research projects related to the brain.
 Brainhacks are unconventional events that adapt organizational elements from hackathons and unconferences for the needs of the brain research community.
-Similar to hackathons, Brainhack events primarily involve unstructured time during which participants collaborate intensively to complete various projects.
+Similar to hackathons, Brainhack events are largely unstructured, rather aiming to provide the space for the contingencies of interaction that emerge from the attendees.
+The majority of activities involve intensive project-based collaboration.
 But rather than focusing on computer programming, projects at Brainhack can be completed using a much broader array of methods.
-Time is also set aside for periodic "unconference" sessions, which involve presentations whose content is dynamically determined based on the interests of attendees.
+Time is also set aside for periodic unconference sessions, which involve presentations whose content is dynamically determined based on the interests of attendees.
 This combined model encourages active participation and interaction between attendees, maximizing the relevance of the content.

 There is no ideal background, skill set or experience level for Brainhack attendees.
 Fully translating neuroscience data to knowledge requires expertise that spans from biology, computer science, engineering, mathematics, neuroanatomy, philosophy, physics, psychiatry, psychology, statistics, art, and many others.
 The goal of Brainhack is to facilitate the cross pollination of ideas and knowledge across these various disciplines and communities, to accelerate the development of a richer understanding of the brain.
 In addition to sharing data and tools, attendees can contribute to this agenda in a variety of ways.
 Philosophical debates about the meanings of cognition, coordinated efforts to manually segment brain images from different species or curate neuroscience literature and helping others understand the subtleties of diagnosing a developmental disorder are all examples of extremely valuable contributions to the Brainhack.

 Attendance is open to all brain science disciplines including neuroimaging, EEG, genetics and others.

 Brainhacking is not just about number crunching, its about accelerating the progress of understanding the brain.

 Brainhack events more broadly involve projects focused on developing a better understanding of the brain.

-Engendering

 ## Organizational foundations